 - 1 Launch

 Impact100 Fremantle is a great way to get involved in giving.
-Through a game changing grant Impact100 Fremantle addresses community needs.
-Through interaction with non-profit leaders Impact100 Fremantle offers rare insight into our community, which it turn encourages further engagement as Donors, volunteers and mentors.
+Through a game-changing grant, Impact100 Fremantle addresses community needs.
+Through interaction with non-profit leaders, Impact100 Fremantle offers rare insight into our community, which in turn encourages further engagement as Donors, volunteers and mentors.

 Who We Are